nev3rmi/passio-tour/IFLOW.md

 - **Development Tools**: Includes debugging and inspection tools
 - **Environment Isolation**: Separate development environment configuration

+**Note:** The Docker development setup provides hot reload functionality for both frontend and backend services.
+When you make changes to your code, the containers will automatically detect the changes and rebuild/restart, providing a seamless development experience without manual container restarts.

 ### Development Commands
 ```bash
 # Install dependencies for all workspaces